cseanburns/peer_review_geography/README.md

 **Human Development index scores**

+Collected in order to evaluate against socioeconomic information

-- Caymen Islands is not listed, since it is a British Territory, we use the United Kingdom index. - Martinique is a territory of France, so we use the France index. - Monaco is an independent country, but does not have a HDI, so we use France, its closest neighbor. - New Caledonia is a part of France, so we use the France Index. - Puerto Rico is part of the US, so we use the US index. - Svalbard and Jan Mayan is part of Norway, so we use the Norway index. - Taiwan is counted as China. - French Guiana uses the France index.
+- Caymen Islands is not listed, since it is a British Territory, we use the United Kingdom index.
+- Martinique is a territory of France, so we use the France index.
+- Monaco is an independent country, but does not have a HDI, so we use France, its closest neighbor.
+- New Caledonia is a part of France, so we use the France Index.
+- Puerto Rico is part of the US, so we use the US index.
+- Svalbard and Jan Mayan is part of Norway, so we use the Norway index.
+- Taiwan is counted as China.
+- French Guiana uses the France index.

 Source: http://hdr.undp.org/en/countries, accessed on May 27, 2016